Nevenall/ghosting-the-edge/manuscript.md

 Ammo OOOOOO

-**Autofire 2 ¤** – Mark an extra ammo and take a +1 or mark 2 extra to affect an entire zone.
+**Autofire 2 ¤**—Mark an extra ammo and take a +1 or mark 2 extra to affect an entire zone.
 You may mark up to 4 extra ammo for one action.

-**Extra Capacity 2 ¤** – +4 extra ammo
+**Extra Capacity 2 ¤**—+4 extra ammo

 #### Explosives & Ordinance